MicrosoftDocs/microsoft-365-community/Community/glossary.md

 With Teams live events, users in your organization can broadcast video and meeting content to large online audiences.
 Microsoft 365 live events bring live video streaming to a new level.
 Live events encourage connection throughout the entire engagement lifecycle with attendees before, during, and after live events.
 You can create a live event wherever your audience, team, or community resides, using Microsoft Stream, Teams, or Viva Engage.

+Microsoft continues to maintain **Teams Live Events**, but new feature investment is focused on **Teams Town halls**.
+Plan migration to Town halls for modern production and engagement features while Live Events remains available.

 ### [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview)

 Log Analytics is a tool in the Azure portal used to edit and run log queries with data in Azure Monitor Logs.
 You may write a simple query that returns a set of records and then use features of Log Analytics to sort, filter, and analyze them.